seahorn/crab/README.md

 Important: the option `DEVMODE` must be enabled to compile all the tests.

+# How to integrate Crab in other analysis/verification tools #

+TODO

 # How to implement new abstract domains #